Skip to main content

 <title>Better Email Builder</title>

-Resizing using custom html
+Resizing with custom HTML

 <table width="100%" cellspacing="0" cellpadding="0" border="0">